 If you want to know what the Government’s Help to Buy ISA can do for you, look no further.
 We’ve drawn up the pros and cons so you don’t have to.

-First-time buyers have a new tool at their disposal to help them get onto the property ladder: a brand new ISA.
+First-time buyers have a new tool at their disposal to help them get onto the property ladder: an ISA.
 But it’s no ordinary ISA.
 The Help to Buy ISA allows struggling buyers to save up to £12,000 tax-free – and receive a £3,000 free bonus to boot.

-It’s the Government’s flagship initiative to help first-time buyers save for a deposit without being burdened by tax on the interest they earn from their cash.
+It’s the Government’s flagship initiative to help first-time buyers save without being burdened by tax on the interest they earn from their cash.

 Yes, the Government has pledged to dish out a bonus of up to £50 for every £200 saved by those looking to buy their first home using the Help to Buy ISA.
-And it’s around until December 2019.
+The tax-free lump sum is paid out when first-time buyers complete on the purchase of their new home.
+And the scheme is around until December 2019.

 But can the Government’s initiative help you?
 Zoopla puts the new account under the microscope to find out.